How Does The Derivatives Market Work?

 Derivatives are largely seen as speculative investments.
 This market caters to hedgers, speculators, margin traders and arbitrageurs.
 Derivative investors typically have a specific reason for participating in this market.
 For example, one might buy a futures contract to hedge against investment in a certain commodity.
 Arbitrageurs, on the other hand, find price discrepancies more easily due to derivative price volatility.

-To understand what makes this market tick and how it brings wealth to investors, read on.
+To understand what makes the derivatives market tick and how it brings wealth to investors, read on.

 What is a Derivative?